Alan-Stephen/Min-Set-Cover-Framework-/readme.md

 ## Description

-Optimisation framework library to solve the [Set Cover Problem](https://en.wikipedia.org/wiki/Set_cover_problem) using a Hyper-Hueristic Approach to the problem in order to produce "good-enough" answers with an acceptable runtime.
+Optimisation framework to solve the [Set Cover Problem](https://en.wikipedia.org/wiki/Set_cover_problem) using a Hyper-Hueristic Approach to the problem in order to produce "good-enough" answers with an acceptable runtime.

 ## Installation